tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

-may also include some or all of the items that were used during the training stage, allowing for an assessment of whether the variability manipulation influenced the learning of the trained items themselves, or to make it easy to measure how much performance degrades as a function of how far away testing items are from the training items.
+may also include some or all of the items that were used during the training stage, allowing for an assessment of whether the variability manipulation influenced the learning of the trained items themselves, or to easily measure how much performance degrades as a function of how far away testing items are from the training items.

 The influence of training variation has received a large amount of attention in the domain of sensorimotor skill learning.
 Much of this